jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 8.2.24 PolygonShortAxis
+#### 8.2.27 PolygonShortAxis

 This tool can be used to map the short axis of polygon features.
+The short axis is the
+shorter of the two primary axes of the minimum bounding box (MBB), i.e. the smallest box
+to completely enclose a feature.
+The short axis is drawn for each polygon in the input
+vector file such that it passes through the centre point of the MBB.
+The output file is
+therefore a vector of simple two-point polylines forming a vector field.

 *Parameters*: